 Methodology & methods

-The Inclusionaries Lab’s approach to future hospice care in this research is informed by System-shifting design; Speculative design; Human centred and Inclusive design; Design framing; Narratives design; and Placed-Based principles.
+The Inclusionaries Lab’s approach to future hospice care in this research is informed by principles of System-shifting design; Speculative design; Human centred and Inclusive design; Design framing; Narratives design; and Placed-based approach.
 Designer in Residence model is adopted as a new innovative method for interdisciplinary investigation, collaboration and co-creation at the heart of a hospice.

 Figure 2.
 Designer in Residence: Co-creating + co-deﬁning current system maps